bckohan/django-enum/doc/source/index.rst

 Further Reading
 ===============

-Consider using django-render-static_ to make your enumerations DRY_ across the full stack!
+Consider using :doc:`django-render-static <django-render-static:index>` to make your enumerations DRY_ across the full stack!

 Please report bugs and discuss features on the
 `issues page <https://github.com/bckohan/django-enum/issues>`_.